springcomp/self-hosted-simplelogin/README.md

     - set the `DOMAIN` variable to your domain.
     - set the `SUBDOMAIN` variable to your domain.
 The default value is `app`.
-    - set the `POSTGRES_USER` variable to match the postgres credentials.
+    - set the `POSTGRES_USER` variable to match the postgres credentials (when starting from scratch, use `simplelogin`).
-    - set the `POSTGRES_PASSWORD` to match the postgres credentials.
+    - set the `POSTGRES_PASSWORD` to match the postgres credentials (when starting from scratch, set to a random key).
     - set the `FLASK_SECRET` to an arbitrary secret key.

 #### Running the application